yeehongchew/MKEL1123_Group02_Milestone5/README.md

 After saving the Pinout View, [main.h](https://github.com/yeehongchew/MKEL1123_Group02_Milestone5/blob/main/LED/Core/Inc/main.h) where the external components are defined (Line 60 to Line 77), should be updated based on your own configuration automatically.
 Line 101 to Line 125 on [main.c](https://github.com/yeehongchew/MKEL1123_Group02_Milestone5/blob/main/LED/Core/Src/main.c) is hard-coded accordingly depending on your pull-up/pull-down configuration as well.

+This external LED configuration can be editted into the [main.cpp](https://github.com/yeehongchew/MKEL1123_Group02_Milestone5/blob/main/Edge_Impulse_Code/Core/Src/main.cpp) with the CMSIS-pack library by changing Line 130 - 140, Line 182 - 191, Line 221 - 231, Line 284 - 295.

 ## Camera Configuration Pre-Work